plone/documentation/develop/addons/five-grok/other-functionality.rst

 -  Defining permissions with *grok.Permission*.
 We prefer to define permissions in configuration files, rather than code.
 See `grokcore.security`_ if you hate XML so much that you don’t mind using Python as a configuration language.
-See the `Dexterity developer manual`_ for more details on creating custom permissions.
+See the :doc:`Dexterity developer manual </external/plone.app.dexterity/docs/index>` for more details on creating custom permissions.
 -  Defining resource directories (other than the implicit *static* directory) using *grok.DirectoryResource* instead of the *<browser:resourceDirectory />* directive, for the same reasons.
 See